cognesy/instructor-php/README.md

 Instructor checks if the class exists and analyzes the class & properties type information & doc comments to generate a schema needed to specify LLM response constraints.

-The best way to provided the name of the response model class is to use `NameOfTheClass::class`, making it easy for IDE to check the type, handle refactorings, etc.
+The best way to provide the name of the response model class is to use `NameOfTheClass::class` instead of string, making it possible for IDE to execute type checks, handle refactorings, etc.

 #### Handling object $responseModel value